 Applicants are required to submit Graduate Record Examinations (GRE).

 Renewal of financial aid for the second year of study is contingent upon the student having received satisfactory first-year grades.
-Most third- and fourth-year students who have passed the General Examination are awarded teaching fellowships; a normal teaching load is two-fifths.
+All third- and fourth-year students who have passed the General Examination are awarded teaching fellowships; a normal teaching load is two-fifths.

 Having teaching experiences in political science courses is an important part of the graduate experience and an essential part of graduate training.
 Therefore, to complete the PhD program, all graduate students will normally be required to teach a minimum of two sections in departmental courses sometime during the period that they are in residence.
 To ensure diversity of experience, one section will normally be in an introductory course and one section will be in an advanced course (such as a 1000-level course).

 The Graduate School has a minimum academic residence requirement of two years; i.e., a student must do resident graduate work for a minimum of two full academic years, or the equivalent of 16 half-courses.
-Beyond the 12 courses required by the department, the remainder of the two-year residence may be devoted either to further courses or to special study under the direction of a department member of faculty rank.
+Beyond the 12 courses required by the department, the remainder of the two-year residence may be devoted either to further courses and research workshops or to special study under the direction of a department member of faculty rank.

 It is expected that a student who chooses the latter option will attend a substantial number of courses and seminars as an auditor and do such other work as his or her advisor may suggest.
 For that portion of the residence requirement not covered by courses, a student registers in the Graduate School in terms of TIME.